 - Suite Enterprise Plus includes one full production premium sandbox instance.

 - Multiple premium sandbox instances may be purchased as add-ons to Support Enterprise plans.

-With any of these plans, you can also contact your sales representative or Zendesk Customer Support to purchase additional premium sandbox instances.
+With these plans, you can also contact your sales representative or Zendesk Customer Support to purchase additional premium sandbox instances.

 Premium Sandbox provides a test environment that mirrors your production instance of Zendesk Support or the help desk functionality in Zendesk Suite in configuration and, potentially, data.
 This allows you to accurately test updates to workflows, experiment with integrations, and provide training for new agents in an environment that closely mirrors the production environment.

 Premium Sandbox setup choices

 Premium sandboxes allow you to copy the configuration and tickets from your production environment.

 Before creating a new sandbox, you must configure a default group for your account.

 When creating a premium sandbox, you’ll be able to create set-up options according to your plan.
 For example, Suite Enterprise customers will be able to create a partial premium sandbox, and Suite Enterprise Plus customers will be able to create a full production sandbox.
 The content copied for all levels includes the following: